DimitarITZankov/DailyReportAutomation/README.md

 5. New CSV daily report file named 'DailyReport_<YYYY-MM-DD>.csv' created and saved in the folder reports:
   Date - The date of sales
   Kg - Total amount sold that day
-  Price - Total revenue for the day /n
+  Price - Total revenue for the day \n
 In the 'script' folder there are 2 scripts :
 The first one that i made and the second one with functions so i can test them